On the Masses, Age, and Architecture of the VHS J1256-1257AB b System: Summary

 \section{Summary}

 We measured high-precision relative astrometry of all three components of the \vhs\ system.
 Our orbital analysis yields a total dynamical mass of the inner binary ($M_{\rm A}+M_{\rm B} = 0.141\pm0.008$\,\Msun), high eccentricities for both the inner and outer orbits, and a mutual inclination of $116\pm16$\degree\ between them.
 We thus confirmed that the host binary may be a pair of brown dwarfs, derived their integrated-light luminosity from SED-fitting, and measured a cooling age of $140\pm20$\,Myr from \citet{2008ApJ...689.1327S} hybrid evolutionary models.
-We found that \vhs~b has a sufficiently low luminosity that, at such a young age, it is either below the deuterium-fusing mass boundary or, marginally less likely, massive enough to have depleted its deuterium long ago.
+We found that at such as young age, \vhs~b has a sufficiently low luminosity that it may be below the deuterium-fusing mass boundary or, only slightly more likely, that it is massive enough to have depleted its deuterium long ago.
 Regardless of the mass of \vhs~b, the orbital architecture implies a dynamical origin, perhaps from the disintegration of a high-order multiple or scattering within a protostellar disk.

 If \vhs~b is indeed below the D-fusion mass boundary, then molecular absorption bands from D-bearing isotopologues of water (HDO) and methane (CH$_3$D) may be detectable in high-S/N 3--5~\micron\ {\sl JWST} spectra \citep[e.g.,][]{2019ApJ...882L..29M}.
 We also anticipate that similar observations will be possible for the other rare triple systems with planetary-mass companions for which substellar cooling ages are possible \citep[e.g., 2MASS~J0249$-$0557;][]{2018AJ....156...57D}.